 Boosted greybox fuzzing.
-AFLFAST [4] uses Markov chain modeling to target regions that are still not generally covered by AFL.
+AFLFAST [2] uses Markov chain modeling to target regions that are still not generally covered by AFL.
 The approach discovers known bugs faster compared to standard AFL, as well as finding new bugs.
-AFLGO [3] performs reachability analysis to a given location or target by prioritizing seeds which are estimated to have a lower distance to the target.
-Angora [11] is an extension of AFL to improve its coverage that performs search based on gradient descent to solve path condition without symbolic execution.
-SlowFuzz [29] prioritizes inputs with a higher resource usage count for further mutation, with the objective of discovering vulnerabilities to complexity attacks.
+AFLGO [1] performs reachability analysis to a given location or target by prioritizing seeds which are estimated to have a lower distance to the target.
+Angora [7] is an extension of AFL to improve its coverage that performs search based on gradient descent to solve path condition without symbolic execution.
+SlowFuzz [22] prioritizes inputs with a higher resource usage count for further mutation, with the objective of discovering vulnerabilities to complexity attacks.
 These works improve the effectiveness of greybox fuzzing along other dimensions (not input format awareness), and are largely orthogonal to our approach

 Restricted mutations.
 Other works in the CGF area employ specific optimizations to restrict the mutations.
-VUzzer [32] uses data- and control-flow analysis of the test subject to detect the locations and the type of the input data to mutate or to keep constant.
-Steelix [21] focuses on developing customized mutation operations of magic bytes, e.g., the special words RIFF, fmt, or data in a WAVE file (see 2).
-SymFuzz [10] learns the dependencies in the bits in the seed input using symbolic execution in order to compute an optimal mutation ratio given a program under test and the seed input; the mutation ratio is the number of seed bits that are flipped in mutation-based fuzzing.
+VUzzer [25] uses data- and control-flow analysis of the test subject to detect the locations and the type of the input data to mutate or to keep constant.
+Steelix [18] focuses on developing customized mutation operations of magic bytes, e.g., the special words RIFF, fmt, or data in a WAVE file (see 2).
+SymFuzz [6] learns the dependencies in the bits in the seed input using symbolic execution in order to compute an optimal mutation ratio given a program under test and the seed input; the mutation ratio is the number of seed bits that are flipped in mutation-based fuzzing.
 These works encompass specific optimizations to restrict mutations.
 They do not inject input format awareness for generating valid inputs as is achieved by our file format aware mutation operators, or validity-based power schedules.

 Greybox fuzzing and symbolic execution.
-While greybox fuzzing can generate tens of thousands of inputs per second symbolic execution can systematically explore the behaviors of the system.
-How to integrate both techniques effectively is an active research topic [7].
-T-Fuzz [28] removes sanity checks in the code that blocks the fuzzers (AFL or honggfuzz [44]) from progressing further.
+T-Fuzz [21] removes sanity checks in the code that blocks the fuzzers (AFL or honggfuzz [36]) from progressing further.
 This, however, introduces false positives, which are then detected using symbolic execution.
-Driller [34] is a combination of fuzzing and symbolic execution to allow for deep exploration of program paths.
+Driller [27] is a combination of fuzzing and symbolic execution to allow for deep exploration of program paths.
 In our work, we avoid any symbolic execution, and enhance the effectiveness of grey-box fuzzing without sacrificing the efficiency of AFL.

 Format specification inference.
 Several works study file format inferencing.
-Lin and Zhang [23] present an approach to derive the file's input tree from the dynamic execution trace.
-Learn&Fuzz [18] uses neural-network-based statistical machine learning to generate files satisfying a complex format.
-The approach is used to fuzz Microsoft Edge browser PDF handler, and found a bug not previously found by previous approaches such as SAGE [17].
-Inference can potentially help input-aware fuzzers such as AFLSMART.
+Lin and Zhang [20] present an approach to derive the file's input tree from the dynamic execution trace.
+Learn&Fuzz [14] uses neural-network-based statistical machine learning to generate files satisfying a complex format.
+The approach is used to fuzz Microsoft Edge browser PDF handler, and found a bug not previously found by previous approaches such as SAGE [13].
+AUTOGRAM [16] uses dynamic taint analysis to derive input grammars.
+Such works on input format inference can potentially help inputaware fuzzers such as AFLSMART.

-9 Discussion
+9. Discussion